 In contrast, a Growth Mindset encourages a positively reinforcing cycle.
 People who believe that their efforts and strategies can lead to success are likely to engage in learning activities and take on challenges with some enthusiasm, so they learn more, which reinforces their belief that they can learn to write well.
 In fact, according to some psychologists (Bandura, **: Pajares. **), this confidence, or self-efficacy, is central to motivation and learning.
 Students who are confident in their writing skills will work harder and persist through difficulties and, thus, will write better and learn more.

 Here, we are not saying Attitude is Everything.
-As argued at How Can You Become an Effective Communicator?, writers need declarative knowledge about the discipline of Writing Studies, including, for example, knowledge of Collaboration, Genre, Information Literacy, Invention and Revision, Mindset, Organization, Research, Rhetoric, Style and Editing–
+As argued at the Writer’s Guide to Writing Commons, writers need declarative knowledge about the discipline of Writing Studies, including, for example, knowledge of Collaboration, Genre, Information Literacy, Invention, Revision, Mindset, Organization, Research, Rhetoric, Style and Editing.

 However, we do believe having a Growth Mindset rather than a Fixed Mindset is incredibly important when it comes to writing well.
 After all, the writer is at the very heart of the writing process.
 The reverse–being preoccupied with negative thoughts–can make writing extremely aversive.
 The bottom line is learning to write well is tough.
 It requires a growth mindset.